SGuzmanBeltran/beelder/readme.md

 4. [x] Creating a server is a concurrent service where max 3 server can be created at a time.
 Max 5 servers.
 5. [x] Communicate the server creation progress using a broker.
 6. [x] Refactor server templates to use Strategy Pattern
-7. [ ] Implement a pattern for partition rebalacing and consumion